angeloevans/Vue_expens_tracker/README.md

 - Transaction history is displayed and managed in the `TransactionList.vue` component.
 - Data is saved in the `localStorage` to maintain state even after page reloads.

-### License
+## License 📜

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.